gpavithra673/command-line-arguments-to-count-word/README.md

 ![output](m7.png)
 ## RESULT:
 Thus the program is written to find the word count from the contents of a file using command line arguments.

-## RESULT:
-Thus the program is written to find the word count from the contents of a file using command line arguments.